Children and Dogs

 Although some general statements can be made about specific dog breeds, the characteristics of an individual dog are just as important as a dog’s breed.

+- Breed type.
 Some of the sporting breeds, such as labradors and golden retrievers, make good pets for families with children.
-Breeds that have been selected for protective behavior, such as chows and rottweilers, may not be as good for families with children.
-It's sometimes difficult for this type of dog to comfortably tolerate the many comings and goings of children and their friends, who may be perceived as territorial intruders.
-Herding breeds are inclined to "herd" children, chasing and nipping at their heels.
+Breeds that have been selected for protective behaviour, such as chows and rottweilers, may not be as good for families with children.
+It’s sometimes difficult for this type of dog to comfortably tolerate the many comings and goings of children and their friends, who may be perceived as territorial intruders.
+Herding breeds are inclined to “herd” children, chasing and nipping at their heels.

 It’s unrealistic to expect a child, regardless of age, to have sole responsibility for caring for a dog.
 Not only do dogs need basic things like food, water and shelter, they also need to be played with, exercised and trained on a consistent basis.
 Teaching a dog the rules of the house and helping him become a good companion is too overwhelming a task for a young child.
 While responsible teenagers may be up to the task, they may not be willing to spend an adequate amount of time with the dog, as their desire to be with their friends usually takes over at this age.
 If you’re adopting a dog “for the kids,” you must be prepared and willing to be the dog’s primary caretaker.

 Following are some guidelines to help you start off on the right foot.
 Remember, small children should never be left alone with a dog or puppy without adult supervision.

 - It’s safest for both your child and puppy if your child is sitting down whenever he wants to hold the puppy.
 Puppies are squirmy and wiggly and may easily fall out of a young child’s arms and be injured.
 If held insecurely, a puppy may become frightened and snap or scratch in response.
 After your child is sitting, you can place the puppy in his arms.